-DNA testing provides the proof of family relationship between different individuals.
+DNA testing provides the proof of a family relationship between different individuals.
 The DNA of blood relatives, belonging to the same family, shows similarity.
-If any individual A is connected to any individual B through a blood relation, then checking their blood or any other DNA containing sample and matching it, can give conclusive proof that the two individuals are related.
+If any individual A is connected to any individual B through a blood relation, then checking their blood or any other DNA containing the sample and matching it, can give conclusive proof that the two individuals are related.

 For example, a father’s DNA will always match his children’s DNA.
 Two siblings DNA will show similarity and they can be determined to be siblings through a DNA test.
 A grandfather’s DNA will match his grandchildren’s DNA.

 A comparison of the DNA of the alleged father and the child can ascertain with 100% guarantee that the said child is the son or daughter of the alleged father or not.
 DNA samples of the father and the child can be taken through blood sample collection or other forms of collecting DNA like buccal swab (a sample taken from the inside of the cheek).